Are you planning to visit the Cote d’Azur? It’s a nice road trip through the “Blue Coast” French Riviera in southern France.

-In today’s post, we tell you the itinerary that we follow to give you an idea to plan the trip to this beautiful French area.
+In today’s post, we will tell you the itinerary that we follow to give you an idea of how to plan the trip to this beautiful French area.

 Madrid – Girona – Peratallada

-We made this road trip leaving Madrid, we did our first night in Girona, visited some friends, walk Peratallada and the next day we started in Perpignan.
+We made this road trip leaving Madrid, did our first night in Girona, visited some friends, walked Peratallada, and started in Perpignan the next day.

-Girona is a city that we love, we already visit it on other trips, but if you do not know it and want to dedicate a day to tour it, we leave this post with the essentials of Girona, what to see and visit.
+Girona is a city that we love; we have already visited it on other trips, but if you do not know it and want to dedicate a day to touring it.

-Peratallada, we visit this little town and we fell in love.
-It looks like as a medieval tale village.
-It is very close to Girona, you can visit it in a morning or an afternoon.
+Peratallada, we visited this little town and fell in love with it.
+It looks like a medieval tale village.
+It is very close to Girona; you can visit it in the morning or the afternoon.
 We did it in the afternoon and took the opportunity to dine over there.

-We stayed on the outskirts of Girona because it was cheaper and is next to the road that takes us to Perpignan.
+We stayed on the outskirts of Girona because it was cheaper and was next to the road that takes us to Perpignan.

 The next stop is Castelnou, about 20 kilometers from Perpignan.
 It’s a charming town where time seems to have stopped.
 Ideally, let yourself be carried away by its alleys and visit the castle.

-This day you can sleep in Perpignan if you don’t want to do many kilometers, or in Carcassonne, which is the next visit day.
+On this day, you can sleep in Perpignan if you don’t want to go too many kilometers, or in Carcassonne, which is the next visit day.

 Lagrasse – Carcassonne

 Lagrasse is one of the most beautiful villages in France and is very close to Carcassonne.
-The landscape around this village is spectacular, it is surrounded by vineyards and hills.
-When you arrive at the village it seems that you have retreated five centuries, enjoy its medieval architecture and some wine if you do not drive 😉
+The landscape around this village is spectacular; vineyards and hills surround it.

 Carcassonne is a city with a fairytale castle, a Disney castle.
-Our recommendation is that you walk around the citadel and at sunset look for a good place to enjoy the golden colors that the stone takes.
-A good place is the bridge over the Aude River.
+We recommend that you walk around the citadel and at sunset look for a good place to enjoy the golden colors that the stone takes.
+A good place is a bridge over the Aude River.